Mexico to earn royalty on light bulb carbon credits

 The scheme switches to full emissions trading from July 2015, allowing Australian firms to buy carbon offsets from approved projects overseas.

-The Mexican government will earn a royalty out of the credit sale proceeds, including a fixed amount plus a variable component tied to the market price of the CERs.
+Cool nrg will sell the carbon offsets and pay a royalty to the Mexican government out of the proceeds, including a fixed amount plus a variable component tied to the market price of the credits.

-The project is seen as a possible model for other developing countries looking for ways to fund the promotion of energy saving and less-polluting technologies.

-"Governments in the emerging markets who are putting in place their own low-carbon technology strategies can do so while receiving some financial benefit," said Abyd Karmali, Merrill Lynch's global head of carbon markets.

 Australia's carbon pricing scheme will allow companies to meet up to half of their carbon reduction targets from 2015 by using carbon offsets.

-"We are anticipating that the larger (Australian) emitters will recognize that there is a huge opportunity to limit their long term exposure on price, to be more proactive," Karmali said.
+"We are anticipating that the larger (Australian) emitters will recognise that there is a huge opportunity to limit their long term exposure on price, to be more proactive," said Abyd Karmali, Merrill Lynch's global head of carbon markets.

 At the same time carbon emitters could benefit from the cheap credits, a concept he said Australian companies had yet to grasp.